biblicalph/biblicalph.github.io/_posts/2019-01-07-linting-with-eslint-airbnb-and-prettier.md

   }
 }
 ```
 3. Create a `.eslintignore` file with the following content.

-`.eslintignore`
 ```
 dist/
 node_modules/
 ```
 This file tells eslint to not lint files in the `dist` and `node_modules` directory.
 This is important because `dist` contains the output of babel compilation and we didn't write any of the code in the `node_modules` directory.
 4. Add lint commands to `package.json`
 ```
 ...